Electronic evidence

-Electronic evidence can be abbreviated as e-evidence, and this shorter term is gaining in acceptance in Continental Europe.
+Electronic evidence can be abbreviated as e-evidence; this shorter term is gaining in acceptance in Continental Europe.
 This page covers mainly activity there and on the international level.

 Access to electronic evidence

 Access is the area where much of the current activity on the international level is taking place.
 A network called the Internet & Jurisdiction Policy Network holds global conferences on the topic at various locations.
 Here are six key supranational developments in Geneva, New York, Strasbourg, Paris and Brussels.
 In February 2022 an authoritative report was published covering worldwide developments.

 Global Privacy Assembly

 The GPA of Data Protection and Privacy Commissioners "unsurprisingly places greater emphasis on individuals’ privacy rights than did the OECD draft" of 2021.
 In 2021 GPA developed a document summing up its concerns.

 International Organization for Standardization (ISO)

 There is an international forensic standard issued by ISO with the International Electrical Commission ISO/IEC 27037.